 Electric Embers makes no service guarantees, but we believe our service is among the best available.
-Redundancy at many levels (UPS battery and generator power, cooling, network, server mirroring, RAID disk mirroring, multiple-site data backups, etc.) allows our services to run with near-perfect reliability: based on ten years of experience, we have delivered and expect at least 99.9% uptime for each service.
+Redundancy at many levels (UPS battery and generator power, cooling, network, server mirroring, RAID disk mirroring, multiple-site data backups, etc.) allows our services to run with near-perfect reliability: based on sixteen years of experience, we have delivered and expect at least 99.9% uptime for each service.
 Our servers are backed up daily and monitored around the clock (so that in the event of an outage, we are informed and can recover as quickly as possible.)
 Still, unforeseen events like natural disasters or denial of service and other attacks can result in service disruption.
 Applications that demand absolutely zero downtime (like air traffic control or life support systems) should not be hosted at Electric Embers.

 In consideration for your use of Electric Embers services, you agree that you will not:

 - distribute, send, or cause to send any unsolicited bulk email using Electric Embers systems;